WHAT OUR VOLUNTEERS HAVE SAID:

 Leopard tortoises – Continuous

-Tortoises are being radio-tracked to better understand how they move though the landscape.
+Tortoises are being radio-tracked to better understand how they move through the landscape.
 We are looking at how changes in vegetation communities and different boundary types affect home range size and movement patterns.

 Helmeted guineafowl – Continuous